zion-group/BasejumpDoc/source/bsg_misc.rst

   .. image :: image/bsg_dff_chain.svg

-  Note that, input data will be transmitted stage by stage without any stall.
+  Input data will be transmitted stage by stage without any stall.
 If num_stages_p is 0, input data is assigned to output port directly without any registers.

 ******************
 bsg_dff_en_bypass
 ******************

-* Overview
+- Overview

-  This is a dff with enable Port.It is triggered by positive edge of the clock.
+  This is a DFF with bypass path.
+The DFF is triggered by positive edge of the clock.
+If the DFF is enabled, the output data is changed to be the input data immediately.

-* Parameter
+- Parameter

   +------------+-----------------------------------------------------+---------------------+
   |   NAME     |     DESCRIPTION                                     |       DEFAULT       |